chagasVinicius/blake/README.md

 Finally, we have the `breweries_by_type_location` asset, which materializes an aggregation of the silver layer data.
 As such, it is upstream of the `breweries_partitioned_by_location_parquet` asset, meaning its materialization begins only after the previous asset has been materialized.
 To ensure this, we have created a sensor to check the success of the raw-to-silver pipeline, which triggers the materialization of the golden layer.

+#### Handling Errors

+* In/Out

+  In the current version, we check if the API contract contains the expected keys based on our previous analyses.
+This check ensures that the expected keys are still present but does not trigger an alert if new keys are added.
+A failure is emitted only if the API contract is missing keys.
+This approach was chosen to guarantee that the pipeline will not behave abnormally in the event of missing keys.

+#### Evolutions

+The project can evolve into a more robust design with the addition of several features.

+* Add granular permissions to data storage.
+Ideally, the data storage should have different access permissions for different groups to guarantee data preservation.
+For example, the analytics teams should only have read access to the silver layer and should not access the raw layer.
+* Improve ingestion using specialized tools such as [DLT](https://dlthub.com/blog/dlt-dagster).
+The idea is to add a tool focused on the ingestion process, delegating the responsibility of checking contracts and automatically handling changes.
+* Improve model schema definitions and evolutions using [DBT](https://docs.dagster.io/integrations/libraries/dbt) to better handle schema changes, additions and evolutions of data models in the gold layer.
+* Logging and monitoring using tools like [Metaplane](https://www.metaplane.dev/) or [ATLAN](https://atlan.com/) to simplify access to data quality insights, logging and monitoring downstream code changes impact.

 #### RUN

 In order to run the project, make sure that you have docker, docker compose and make installed.